craftcms/docs/docs/cloud/config.md

 This file has a specific syntax (YAML) and [schema](#config-schema) that determines a few things about how your project is [built](builds.md), [deployed](deployment.md), and served.
 If there are problems with your config file, the deployment will fail with an error describing the issue.

 ::: tip
-When you run `php craft setup/cloud` to install the [Cloud extension](extension.md), it will offer to generate a config file for you, then walk you through setting PHP and Node versions based on your project’s state.
+When you run `php craft setup/cloud` to install the [Cloud extension](extension.md), it will offer to generate a config file for you, then walk you through setting PHP and Node.js versions based on your project’s state.
 :::

 ## Config Schema